pwjablonski/cn-sta-pitch/SLIDES.md

 ### Field Trips!

-- Chance for students to visit the "client" companies their project is based around
+- Visit the "client" companies their project is based around
-- Students will see what it's like to work at an actual tech company
+- See what it's like to work at an actual tech company
-- Will be engaged in a hands-on tech activity while at company
+- Engage in a hands-on tech activity
 - Learn about different tech careers in "career stations" activity

 Note: